payu-india/CMS-Chatbot/docs/Collect Payments/explore-android-sdks/android-checkoutpro-sdk/flashpay-coupled-flow-android-integration.md

 <br />

 **EMI**
 To process payments using EMI (Equated Monthly Installments), you need to specify the card details along with the bank code for EMI and set the payment gateway (PG) to "EMI".
-Refer to [emi-codes](https://docs.payu.in/docs/emi-codes)
+Refer to [EMI Codes](https://docs.payu.in/docs/emi-codes)

 ```kotlin Kotlin
 mPaymentParams.setBankCode("EMI03")                 // Bank code for EMI (e.g., EMI03)